MahApps/mahapps.com/input/docs/controls/MultiSelectionComboBox.md

 ![](images/MultiSelectionComboBox_DefaultStyle.png)

-If you want to provide an option to remove from the selected items you can use `MahApps.Styles.MulitselectionComboBoxSelectedItem.Removeable` which will add a delete button next to each item:
+If you want to provide an option to remove from the selected items you can use `MahApps.Styles.MultiSelectionComboBoxSelectedItem.Removable` which will add a delete button next to each item:

 ![](images/MultiSelectionComboBox_SelectedItemContainerStyle_Removeable.png)